duneanalytics/spellbook/README.md

   - `tokens`
     - token metadata, transfers, balances

+For further information on sub-projects, please visit [this discussion](https://github.com/duneanalytics/spellbook/discussions/6037) and ask any questions there.

 ## Ways to contribute to Spellbook

 - **Build** spells - if you want to write code, simply clone the repo, write your code, and open a PR